 Public Areas – General (Internal)

 •The ground floor of the farmhouse has the main entrance hall and an area under the main staircase.
 From the hall leading off to the right (upon entry into the house) is the lounge and to the left is the dining room.
 Straight through the dining room to the other side leads to the information room and straight through the information room leads to the laundry room.
 From the dining room are two access doors to the kitchen. •On the ground floor, to the left side of the main staircase is a corridor 70cm wide and 2.5m long leading to an open area under the staircase, 100cms by 143cms and 175cm high, where there is an extensive library of books and videos to borrow.
 This area is carpeted with a deep red carpet and the walls are oak paneling, and stone cob wall painted in magnolia.
 The lighting is low energy light bulbs which need some time to get to full illumination. •The farmhouse main staircase.
 There are 8 stairs leading to a large step area, 97cms wide by 122cms deep, with two additional steps leading off to the right and to the left.
 The stairs steps are various sizes ranging from 18 – 28cm high, 24 – 26cm deep and 88cm wide.
 On the right side of the stairs there is rope hand rail attached to the stone cob wall painted in magnolia.
 The stairs are carpeted with a deep red carpet. •The farmhouse first floor landing.
 The landing is at the top of the main staircase and is carpeted in the same red carpet as the stairs.
-To the left the landing is 2.5m by 1.85m, there is a slight slope to the floor due to the age of the building.
-The doors to the two bedrooms ‘Yellow Primrose’ and ‘Pink Campion’ lead off from this landing.
-To the right at the top of the stairs is a smaller landing 96cms by 165cms with access to the ‘Pink room bathroom’ and to the owner’s bedroom.
-The walls on the landing area are painted with magnolia and decorated with pictures, plates and an oval mirror.
-The lighting is a single ceiling lamb, an economy saving light bulb is used so needs some time to reach full illumination.There is a smoke detector and emergency light attached to the ceiling.
+To the right the landing is 2.5m by 1.85m, leading to your hosts bedroom.There is a smoke detector and emergency light attached to the ceiling.

-Public Area – Information room & Public telephone (Internal)
+Public Area – Information/wool shop room (Internal)

 •The information room is located via the dining room, through a Tudor arch (78cm wide by 170cm high) with a small step 6cms high into the information room.
 Other accesses include the door at the bottom of the ‘The Blue-forget-me-not’ bedroom stairs (71cms wide, 160cms high plus a step 24cm high) and a door from the laundry room (90cms wide by 163cms high, no step). •The room is 416cms by 300cms with a height of 183cms (the height is recorded here because the building is old and has some low ceilings) •The floor is covered with a mix of flag stone slate and concrete.
 The ceiling has an oak beam protruding from the ceiling 13cms, it is 30cms wide and runs the length of the room 416cms.
 The walls are cob painted in magnolia. •There is a pine table 150cms by 90cms and 78cms high (leg room height 64cms) and six pine chairs, •The table is used to display items for sale and occasionally for breakfast. •The tourist information is displayed on two racks, one fixed to the wall and the other is on a purpose built shelf.
 The shelf (104cms wide by 53cms deep and 98cms high) is situated in a space to the side of a chimney breast.
 Under this shelf is where the high chairs are stored. •Along one side of the information room is some fixed cupboard space 110cm long by 67cms deep and 91cms high.
 Fixed to the wall above this is a large ordnance survey map of the area.